Create single or multi-feed wire antenna

 Wire antenna, returned as a

-Name of the wire antenna, specified as a string scalar.
+Name of the wire antenna, specified as a string.

 This property is read-only.

-Antenna feed locations, specified as an N-by-3 array of Cartesian coordinates with each element unit in meters.
+Antenna feed locations, returned as an N-by-3 array of Cartesian coordinates in meters.

 ant.FeedLocation = [0 2 4]

-Magnitude of excitation voltage at each feed, specified as a 1-by-N array of doubles.
+Magnitude of excitation voltage in Volts at each feed, specified as a 1-by-N array of doubles.

 ant.FeedVoltage = 2

-Phase shift applied to voltage at each feed, specified as a 1-by-M array of doubles.
+Phase shift applied to voltage at each feed in degrees, specified as a 1-by-M array of doubles.

 ant.FeedVoltage = 60

-Tilt angle of the antenna, specified as a scalar or vector with each element unit in degrees.
+Tilt angle of the antenna in degrees, specified as a scalar or vector.
 For more information, see Rotate Antennas and Arrays.

-Two points in space, each specified as three-element vectors of Cartesian coordinates.
-In this case, the antenna rotates around the line joining the two points in space.
+Two points in space, specified as a 2-by-3 matrix corresponding to two three-element vectors of Cartesian coordinates.
+In this case, the antenna rotates around the line joining the two points.

 For more information, see Rotate Antennas and Arrays.